Employee Nondisclosure Agreement | Canada

 • The corporation makes an election under Section 85 of the Income Tax Act (Canada).
 The dividend does not become payable until the election is made.

-• This form can be used by business corporations incorporated under a Business Corporations Act throughout Canada.
+This resolution template can be used by business corporations incorporated under a Business Corporations Act throughout Canada.

 Employee-Employer Mutual Release Form